bodrick/awesome/README.md

 *   [ndbeals/winssh-pageant](https://github.com/ndbeals/winssh-pageant) - Bridge to Windows OpenSSH agent from Pageant.
 This means the openssh agent has the keys and this proxies pageant requests to it.
 *   [restic/restic](https://github.com/restic/restic) - Fast, secure, efficient backup program
 *   [seachicken/gh-poi](https://github.com/seachicken/gh-poi) - ✨ Safely clean up your local branches
-*   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
-Build infrastructure intuitively on any cloud using familiar languages 🚀
+*   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀
 *   [nektos/act](https://github.com/nektos/act) - Run your GitHub Actions locally 🚀
 *   [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4, gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.
 *   [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.